Wimmics/zoomathia/README.md

 It allows:

-- exploration of the corpus, via a search for works by concept;
+- exploration of the corpus of ancient texts, via a concept-based search for works;
-- exploration of a selected work from the corpus, with visualisation of the concepts annotating each of its parts;
+- exploration of a selected work by visualizing the concepts annotating each of its parts;
-- visualisation of the results of queries implementing competency questions on a selected work from the corpus.
+- visualisation of the results of queries implementing competency questions on a selected work.

 It relies on the exploitation of a knowledge graph annotating the Zoomathia corpus of texts with concepts from the [TheZoo thesaurus](https://opentheso.huma-num.fr/opentheso/?idt=th310).
-The pipeline for the automatic construction of this knowledge graph was developed within the framework of the [AutomaZoo project](https://univ-cotedazur.fr/recherche-innovation/structures-de-recherche/academies-dexcellence/academie-dexcellence-homme-idees-et-milieux/projets-de-recherche/projets-2020-2024/automazoo-annotation-automatique-dun-corpus-zoologique-ancien) funded by the Academy of Excellence 5 of IdEx UCA JEDI, and further refined within the framework of the HisINum project.
+The pipeline for the automatic construction of this knowledge graph was developed within the framework of the [AutomaZoo project](https://univ-cotedazur.fr/recherche-innovation/structures-de-recherche/academies-dexcellence/academie-dexcellence-homme-idees-et-milieux/projets-de-recherche/projets-2020-2024/automazoo-annotation-automatique-dun-corpus-zoologique-ancien) funded by the Academy of Excellence 5 of [IdEx UCA JEDI](https://univ-cotedazur.fr/recherche-innovation/defis-scientifiques-idex), and further refined within the framework of the HisINum project.
-GitHub of the project: https://github.com/Wimmics/zoomathia

 Access to the knowledge graph through its SPARQL endpoint:http://zoomathia.i3s.unice.fr/sparql